How to Use Seedance 2.0 Text to Video: Step-by-Step Guide for Beginners

 When to re-run vs when to accept

-With Seedance 2.0‘s reported 90%+ success rate, roughly 1 in 10 generations may fail or produce unusable results.
-My rule: if the motion and composition are right but details are off—I accept it.
-If the camera movement feels wrong or the subject drifts—I re-prompt.
-Each retry consumes full credits, so changing one variable at a time teaches you what works without burning your budget.
+My rule: if motion and composition are right but a detail is off—I accept it and fix in post.
+If camera movement feels wrong or the subject drifts across frames—I re-prompt.
+Each retry consumes full credits, so change one variable at a time.
+This teaches you what actually moved the needle without burning your budget on shotgun experiments.

 Using a reference image to anchor your scene

 This feature changed my workflow.
-You can upload up to 9 images, 3 videos, and 3 audio files, then reference them directly in your prompt using @Image1, @Video1, @Audio1 tags.
+Dreamina lets you upload up to 9 images, 3 videos, and 3 audio files per project, then reference them directly in your prompt using @Image1, @Video1, @Audio1 tags (upload limits per Dreamina’s current documentation—verify for your version).

 Why text-only prompts drift more than image-anchored prompts